CloudChi/FX-Framework/Quick_Start_v3.md

 }
 ```

-NOTE >> the script uses the documentation for its parameters, so they will always be in sync.
+It is important to note that the script uses the documentation for its parameters, so they will always be in sync.

 ### How to incorporate the Framework

+- Decide which module to call the Framework from
+- Create Dependencies folder in the non-FX module
+	- Create dep: